Orders are usually posted within 3-5 working days. See Delivery and Returns for details.

 How a linocut print is made

 A linocut is a method of relief printing.
 Linocut gouges are used to carve lines and mark-making into a lino block.
 The uncarved areas are inked up using a roller and then printed.
+Multiple copies of the same image can be printed from the same block, with variations in colour.
+All of my prints are individually hand-printed in my York studio.

 How I make a multi-coloured linocut print